-Centennial Wings is designed to complement and enhance the existing RAF Air Training Corps cadets’ curriculum with hands-on practical application of classroom theory, in order to help inspire young people in Britain to study science, technology, engineering and maths (STEM) subjects and to take an interest in careers in the military and aerospace.
+On the date of our centenary in 2016, we joined forces with the Air League and RAF Air Cadets to launch an aircraft build project, Centennial Wings.
+Centennial Wings complements and enhances the existing RAF Air Training Corps cadets’ curriculum with hands-on practical application of classroom theory, to inspire young people to study science, technology, engineering and maths (STEM) subjects and to take an interest in careers in the military and aerospace.